mangled/MangledMud/readme.md

 There is also a flash based interface to try in your web browser, go to http://www.mangled.me/mangledmud/.
 See [documentation](#Documentation) below for information on how to play the game.

+As is usual with the internet, if you are reading this sometime in the future we cannot gaurantee to still be hosting these services.

 Install
 -------